Yask00/React/Redux/README.md

     * `listenerMiddleware.middleware`: the actual Redux middleware instance that needs to be added to the store
     * `listenerMiddleware.startListening`: adds a new listener entry to the middleware directly
     * `listenerMiddleware.addListener`: an action creator that can be dispatched to add a listener entry from anywhere in the codebase that has access to dispatch, even if you didn't import the listenerMiddleware object
+* For Redux specifically, "`thunks`" are a pattern of writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.
+* Redux Toolkit's `RTK Query` data fetching API is a purpose built data fetching and caching solution for Redux apps, and can `eliminate` the need to write any `thunks` or `reducers` to manage `data fetching`.
+* Redux Toolkit does not currently provide any special APIs or syntax for writing `thunk` functions.
+In particular, they `cannot` be defined as part of a `createSlice()` call.
+You have to write them `separate` from the reducer logic, exactly the same as with plain Redux code.
+Thunks typically dispatch plain actions, such as `dispatch(dataLoaded(response.data))`. `createAsyncThunk` abstracts this pattern by generating the action types and action creators and generating a thunk that dispatches those actions.

 *
 *